 Happy Friday, readers!
-Welcome to the first edition of a new series called, Let’s Talk About Travel, a monthly digest of unique, unusual and beautiful travel-related discoveries, to ease you into the weekend.
+Today I’m excited to be sharing the first in a new series with you.
+It’s called Wish You Were Here!, a monthly collection of unique, unusual and beautiful travel-related discoveries I’ve found on the internet.
 From places to stay and visit, books, videos and photography, to festivals, vintage travel pictures, instagram accounts, travel stories and products.
 Best scrolled through with your Friday morning cup of coffee, on your afternoon tea break or over an early evening cocktail.
 Enjoy!

 2 Every year since 2013, Japan hosts an annual National Pillow Fight Contest and these are the advertising posters for the 2021 event.
 They feature Olympic gymnast, Airi Hatakeyama, in a series of poses the represent the pillars of pillow fighting: throw, dodge and defend.
 Unlike in the west, the pillows are thrown not swung – the Japanese word for pillow fight is makuranage, which literally means pillow throwing.
 Who knew!
 Found here.